carlos-molina/tee-morello-performance-experiments/README.md

    has 17118408704 bytes  (approximately 17118.4 MB).
 Thus 90% of its memory is 15406567833.6 bytes (approximately 15406.5 MB).

-1) The computation of executable-program.c is irrelevant.
-In the experiments that we conducted, it executes some mathematical functions.
-It can be also the EAI discussed in - [tee-compartimentalisation-study-case repository](https://github.com/CAMB-DSbD/tee-compartimentalisation-study-case "Git repository").
+1) In the experiments that we conducted, we loaded code of the EAI implemented in (see yellow box)- [tee-compartimentalisation-study-case repository](https://github.com/CAMB-DSbD/tee-compartimentalisation-study-case "Git repository").
 We compiled as shown below: